Astrodude11/Ithaca-Python-Workshop/README.md

 ## Introduction

-Developed for undergraduate astronomy students under the supervision of Luke Keller at Ithaca College.
+Developed for undergraduate astronomy students under the supervision of Dr. Luke Keller at Ithaca College.
 The goal of the workshop is to introduce basic data structures, file I/O, plotting and displaying data and images, and techniques for data analysis and visualization.

 ## Workshop Material